plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Due to our increased reach, we became aware of the risks associated with a permissive open source license and of the corporations happy to take advantage of this.

 We needed to research the different licenses to find the best fit for our needs.
-I'm pretty new to the world of open source licensing, so I ended up learning about AGPL only a few days before we officially made the switch.
+I'm pretty new to the world of open source licensing, so I ended up learning about AGPL only a few days before we officially switched.

 Read more: [Why we're changing Plausible to the AGPL license](https://plausible.io/blog/open-source-licenses).